unicorncoding/devevents.github.io/src/courses/cpp-tests.md

 # Introduction

-In this course you will learn about good unit tests (GUTs) and test-driven development (TDD).
+In this course you will learn how to write good unit tests (GUTs) and apply test-driven development (TDD) in C++.

 - What practices support readable and maintainable tests?
 - What test pitfalls hold developers and products back?